 In 2009, the Mayor directed TfL to allow Older Persons Freedom Pass travel pre 9am Monday to Friday.
 This meant that London Councils do not fund this travel and it is simply revenue forgone for TfL.

-As part of the TfL funding agreement, the Government asked that temporary changes to free travel be introduced.
+As part of the TfL funding agreement, the Government asked that changes to free travel be introduced.
 This will not have any impact on the settlement that TfL agrees with London Councils as the validity times of travel are the same for what they fund.

 How are we working with supermarkets and the NHS on these changes?